 Hotels and resorts across the country are becoming more dog friendly, and owners often don’t need to go too far out of their way to find a place to stay with their pet.
 Some even provide amenities for your pet, like pet beds, food, water bowls, mats, waste bags and more.
 Combined with a list of dog-friendly restaurants and activities, you can spend your whole vacation with your dog by your side.

-If “vacation with dog” is on your bucket list, there are plenty of options for a perfect getaway for you and your pet.
-Just make sure that wherever you go, your pet is safe and comfortable.
+If “vacation with dog” is on your bucket list, there are plenty of options for a perfect getaway for you both.
+Be sure to talk with your veterinarian and just make sure that wherever you go, your pet is safe and comfortable.